 The 2013 version of the Fighting Irish posted a 43-15 (.741) record, surpassing the 40-win plateau for the ninth time during Gumpf's tenure, winning the 13th BIG EAST Conference regular-season championship in program history and ultimately reaching the final game of the BIG EAST Championship at the USF Softball Stadium in Tampa, Fla.
 The team was selected as an at-large NCAA Championship participant, ensuring the program's 15th straight NCAA Regional appearance.

-Sophomore outfielder Emilee Koerner made program history in 2013 by finishing as one of the 10 finalists for the USA Softball Collegiate Player of the Year award, becoming the 22nd Notre Dame NFCA All-America (second team) selection in the process.
+Emilee Koerner made program history in 2013 by finishing as one of the 10 finalists for the USA Softball Collegiate Player of the Year award, becoming the then 22nd Notre Dame NFCA All-America (second team) selection in the process.
 Laura Winter completed a dominant junior campaign as the BIG EAST Conference Player of the Year, becoming the first Irish player to win both the league's player and pitcher of the year honors during her career.

 A historic start to the season gave light to great things to come for Gumpf's 2011 squad.
 Notre Dame began the season with a 9-0 record - the best opening to a campaign in program history - and went on to win 46 games, the sixth-highest total in 23 seasons.
 The Irish went on to win the BIG EAST regular season title for the second straight time - and 13th overall - since joining the league in 1996.
 Notre Dame's 19 league wins matched the second-highest total in program history.